gbgabiola/100DaysOfCode/r1-log.md

 ## Day 80: October 17, Wednesday
 **Today's Progress**: Finish Applied VIsual Design and started Applied Accessibility in FCC.
 Done some objects and arrays data structure in learn-co.

+## Day 81: October 18, Thursday
+**Today's Progress**: Done some Applied Accesibility in FCC.
+Learn more about the tech trends in pre-programming.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: